pschaus/book_lepl1402/source/part4.rst

 The time complexity of the algorithm is clearly :math:`O(n)` where :math:`n` is the size of the input string:

-* Each token (whether it's a number, operator, or parenthesis) in the expression is read and processed exactly once.
+* Each token (whether it is a number, operator, or parenthesis) in the expression is read and processed exactly once.
 * Pushing and popping elements from a stack take constant time, :math:`O(1)`.
 * Arithmetic operations (addition, subtraction, multiplication, and division) are performed in constant time, :math:`O(1)`.